Edmonton Radial Railway: World War II (1939 – 1945)

+To indicate that a conductorette was on a streetcar, and riders could board at the back to keep the front door clear for those exiting the car, 'V for Victory' placards were placed in the front and rear vestibule windows.
+Conductorettes became the first women allowed to join ATU Local Division No. 569, which had previously barred women from joining since its founding in 1911.
+The number of conductorettes rose to fifty-nine by January 1944, as ridership numbers continued to increase sharply.
+Aside from selling tickets, they also did tasks such as operating track switches at busy termini to speed up service.
+They were also promised by City Commissioner R.J.
+Gibb that they would be able to train as streetcar operators as long as they passed operations tests and met the physical requirements.

 Despite the difficulties encountered by Edmonton during the war, it still managed to replace some streetcar lines with bus service.
-Streetcar operations along 95 Street, Scona Hill, and the Low Level bridge were replaced by buses in 1939; this was followed by Bonnie Doon in 1940, Whyte Avenue (between 104 and 94 Street) in 1944, and Highlands, along with the Rossdale stub line, in 1945.
+Streetcar operations along 95 Street, Scona Hill, and the Low Level Bridge were replaced by buses in 1939; this was followed by Bonnie Doon in 1940, Whyte Avenue (between 104 and 94 Street) in 1944, and Highlands, along with the Rossdale stub line, in 1945.

 The ERR tried to find ways to help improve the spirits of local residents during the war.
 Librarian H.C.
 Gourlay proposed the introduction of a library car, and streetcar No. 14 was converted into a mobile library to serve residents in outlying neighbourhoods.
 The royal blue streetcar, which had a capacity for 2,000 books and was fitted with wooden bookcases that were secured to its walls, entered service in October 1941.
 The ERR constructed short sidings in certain neighbourhoods so that the streetcar could park without blocking transit services.
 On its first day of service, 700 residents visited it in Calder; more than half of them were first-time borrowers, and three quarters were children.
 By early December, 1941, the streetcar library lent more than 9,500 books, and signed up over 4,000 adults and 1,000 children with new library memberships.